Attraction tickets | TicketLens

 Book at the lowest price!Save time & money by comparing rates.

-It is not only the Leaning Tower that impresses in Pisa.
-The Cathedral of Pisa (also known as Cattedrale Metropolitana Primaziale di Santa Maria Assunta or simply Pisa Cathedral), which can also be visited, is the monumental church for which the tower was originally built.
+Not only the leaning tower impresses in Pisa.
+The Cathedral of Pisa (also known as the Cattedrale Metropolitana Primaziale di Santa Maria Assunta or simply the Cathedral of Pisa) is the monumental church for which the tower was originally built.

-Admission to the Cathedral of Pisa is free.
-However, for the allocation of time slots the free tickets must either be picked up, or booked for another part of the cathedral complex to get a flexible entrance ticket for the church.
+Admission to the Pisa Cathedral is free.
+However, free tickets for time slots must be collected, and tickets for another part of the cathedral complex must be booked to obtain a flexible ticket for the church.

 Select a date to find available tickets, tours & activities: